lemrey/sdk-nrf/doc/nrf/known_issues_hcs.rst

 nRF54H20
 ********

-nRF54L
-******-
+.. rst-class:: v2-3+HCS

+NRFX-2444: The ``ecall`` instruction cannot be executed on the VPR cores when in a trap handler Executing the ``ecall`` instruction when in a trap handler (like an interrupt or an exception) halts the execution of Zephyr on the VPR cores.

+.. rst-class:: v2-3+HCS

+NRFX-3037: The GNU Project Debugger (GDB) is not reliable for debugging the VPR cores.
+  GDB could crash when connecting to the PDK through SEGGER J-Link and starting a debug session.

 -----

+In addition to these known issues, check the following pages:

+* The :ref:`known_issues` page, listing the current issues of the public |NCS| release version on which the initial customers sampling version for nRF54H20 is built upon.
-In addition to these known issues, check the current issues in the `official Zephyr repository`_, since these might apply to the |NCS| fork of the Zephyr repository as well.
+* The current issues listed in the `official Zephyr repository`_, since these might apply to the |NCS| fork of the Zephyr repository as well.

 To get help and report issues that are not related to Zephyr but to the |NCS|, go to Nordic's `DevZone`_.